— Available in the Professional, Professional Plus, and Enterprise Editions. Learn more

-Messages and/or errors inside an ETL job are written to a log file named for that job, located at
+Messages and/or errors inside an ETL job are written to a log file named for that job, and saved in the File Repository, available at > Go To Module > FileContent

 Attempted/completed jobs and log locations are recorded in the table dataIntegration.TransformRun.
 For details on this table, see ETL: User Interface